-The major reason as to why Google gave birth to its Android Auto service was the fact that it made navigation easier and much safer.
+The major reason why Google gave birth to its Android Auto service was the fact that it made navigation easier and much safer.
 The native Android Auto app for your cars and your phone has big, bold icons and elements to view without squinting your eyes while driving.
-It has a built in voice assistant that listens as well as talks back to you.
+It has a built-in voice assistant that listens as well as talks back to you.
 All of this, while driving makes things like music controls and navigation safer for the driver and the passengers inside the car.
-While the soul emphasis of Android Auto was to make driving safer, over the years many services have grown and several developers now offer an Android Auto version of their apps.
-You can link services like Google Assistant, Spotify or Google Maps and all of these have refined big controls to make it easier to access for the driver.
+While the sole emphasis of Android Auto was to make driving safer, over the years many services have grown and several developers now offer an Android Auto version of their apps.
+You can link services like Google Assistant, Spotify, or Google Maps and all of these have refined big controls to make it easier to access for the driver.

 Android Auto has been around for quite a while now, and Google has been pushing great updates to its own native service over the air.
 If you’ve been a user of Android Auto in the past, then you do realize how convenient it comes while driving a car.
 However, we feel Google’s own Android Auto application may get a little lackluster at times.
 Even if it doesn’t, having options is always a good thing.
 If you are interested in choosing the best service for yourself, then below is a curated list of some of the best Android Auto Alternatives for your car.

 Top 7 Android Auto Alternatives for your Car